flatcar-archive/flatcar-docs/docs/installing/cloud/hetzner.md

 Log in via `ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null core@IPADDRESS` with the printed IP address.

 When you make a change to `machine-mynode.yaml.tmpl` and run `terraform apply` again, the machine will be replaced.

+You can find this Terraform module in the repository for [Flatcar Terraform examples](https://github.com/flatcar/flatcar-terraform/tree/main/hetzner).